ThrowTheSwitch/Ceedling/README.md

 ## But, wait.
 There’s more.

-For simples project structures, Ceedling can build and test an entire project from just a few lines in its project configuration file.
+For simple project structures, Ceedling can build and test an entire project from just a few lines in its project configuration file.

 Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock,